LeeBingler/CryptoCoin/README.md

 ## Copyright and License

-The awesome-crypt project is open-source and distributed under the MIT License, granting users the freedom to use, modify, and distribute the code.
+The CryptoCoin project is open-source and distributed under the MIT License, granting users the freedom to use, modify, and distribute the code.
 For more details, refer to the License File provided in the project.

-Feel free to explore the code, contribute, or use awesome-crypt as a foundation for your crypto search website projects.
+Feel free to explore the code, contribute, or use CryptoCoin as a foundation for your crypto search website projects.
 Happy coding!